 So you’re finally getting out of the easy, automatic mode and experimenting with your creative side.
-Learning how to control the shutter speed is one of the most important things you can do to improve your photography skills.
+Learning shutter speed basics and how to control the shutter speed settings is one of the most important things you can do to improve your photography skills.

-How to Change the Shutter Speed on Your Camera
+How to Change the Shutter Speed Settings on Your Camera

 - There should be a dial or arrows somewhere on your camera.
 Move the dial left or right/ arrows up or down depending on the shutter speeds you want.

 - Shutter speeds are measured in fractions of a second.
-A shutter speed of 1/1000 means “the shutter is open for one one-thousandth fractions of a second.”
+A shutter speed of 1/1000 means “the shutter is open for one one-thousandth fraction of a second.”

-- The higher your shutter speed, the less time you leave your shutter open and the less is exposed to light.
+- With higher shutter speed, the less time you leave your shutter open and the less is exposed to light.
 In general, higher shutter speeds are better for daytime photography, whereas lower shutter speeds are better for nighttime photos.

 ISO is the setting that refers to the light sensitivity of the image sensor in your DSLR.
 The lower the setting (for example ISO 100) the more sensitive your camera is to light and the sharper the image will turn out.
 When you are shooting in darker environments, it is recommended to raise the ISO (ISO 2800 for example) and set the other two elements of the exposure triangle in accordance.